wschildbach/docker-mDNS-auto/README.md

 ## Using with your services

-In your service compose file definition, add a label "mDNS.publish=myhost.local" and restart your service/container.
+In your service compose file definition, add a label "mdns.publish=myhost.local" and restart your service/container.
 The daemon then publishes myhost.local using the local IP adress.
 If necessary, more than one comma-separated names can be given in the label.